lucassborba/YelpCamp/README.md

 Hello there!
 This is my first project after I finish my Web Developer Bootcamp called YelpCamp.
+YelpCamp is a marketplace of campgrounds, including photos, descriptions, prices and, the option to leave reviews and ratings for each campground.
-It consists of includes campgrounds with pictures, descriptions, prices and, you could add a review for each campground with stars rate and comments.
-There is a map showing the location of each campground and a general map with clusters showing areas with more options of campgrounds.
-The intention was to simulate an Airbnb but with campgrounds.
+There is also a map showing the location of each campground and a general map with clusters showing areas with more options of campgrounds.
+The intention was to simulate Airbnb but with campgrounds.
-Feel free to leave you comments and thought to help me to improve this code.
+Feel free to send pull requests with any suggestions on how I could improve the code.
+For this project, I used (technologies list).
 I have been using **JavaScript,** **HTML,** **CSS,** **Bootstrap,** Express,** **DOM,** **EJS,** **Middleware,** **Cookies,** **Session,** **Flash,** **Passport,** **Bcrypt,** **Joi,** **Cloudinary,** **MapBox,** **GeoJson,** **MongoDB,** **Helmet,** **Cross-Site Script,** **Scratch** ...
 Cheers,
 *Lucas Borba*